Vision-and-Learning-Lab-UAlberta/home/content/post/yande_newpostdoc_2023/index.md

 ---
-title: "Welcome Dr. Yande Li, who recently joined in our lab as a Post Doc Fellow."
+title: "Welcome Dr. Yande Li, who recently joined in our lab as a Postdoc Fellow."
 subtitle: ''
 summary: ''
 authors: